FAQ's: Frequently Asked Questions & Answers

 What is the Sealants for Smiles Program?

-The program enhances access to preventive oral health care of the underserved with sealant application to 2nd and 6th grade children through a ‘school-based' dental sealant program.
+The program enhances access to preventive oral health care of the underserved with sealant application to elementary school children, with qualifying molars, through a school-based dental sealant program.
 The program is designed to promote effective and innovated models of oral health education for underserved children and parents.
 Because tooth decay is the most chronic disease of childhood it is critical to raise the awareness of the importance of oral health.

 Why is our community in need of this program?